Lithuania District

-Lithuania District (Verwaltungsbezirk Litauen) was an administrative division of German-controlled territory of Ober-Ost during World War I. It was bordered by the Bialystok-Grodno District to the south and the Courland District to the north.
+Lithuania District (Verwaltungsbezirk Litauen) was an administrative subdivision of German-controlled territory of Ober-Ost, from 1915 to 1918, during World War I. It was bordered by the Bialystok-Grodno District to the south and the Courland District to the north.

 History

-The area was formed roughly from parts of the former Vilna Governorate and Suvalki Governorate of the Russian Empire.
+The area was formed roughly from parts of the occupied governorates of Kovno, Vilna and Suvalki of the Russian Empire.